Mook-as/stackato-doc/admin/server/aok.rst

     * bind_dn: (optional) credentials for user lookup (e.g.
       'cn=Administrator,cn=Users,dc=example,dc=com').
 LDAP servers that
-      allow anonymous binding will not require this setting.
+      allow anonymous bind will not require this setting.
     * password: (optional) default credentials for user lookup
     * try_sasl: (optional) when set to true attempts a SASL connection to the LDAP server